Register your Information for Free Stone Samples Sent Express to You!

 • Regular Cleaning: Regular cleaning is crucial to prevent dirt and debris from scratching the stone surface.
 Use a soft, non-abrasive cloth or mop and a neutral pH cleaner specifically designed for stone.
 Avoid acidic or alkaline cleaners, as these can etch the surface of more sensitive stones like marble and limestone.

-• Protection from Elements: For outdoor stones, consider using stone coverings or shades to minimize direct exposure to harsh sunlight, which can fade or discolor the surface.
+• Protection from Elements: For outdoor stones, consider using stone coverings or shades to minimise direct exposure to harsh sunlight, which can fade or discolour the surface.
 For indoor stones, use drapes or blinds to reduce UV exposure.

 • Regular Checks: Regularly inspect outdoor stone for signs of weathering or damage.
 Address any issues like cracks or chips immediately to prevent further deterioration.